 Mrs Armitage (Launceston) to ask the Honourable the Leader of the Government -

-Answer from Leader of the Government, Dr Vanessa Goodwin:
+Answer from the Leader of Government, Dr Vanessa Goodwin: